ianfhunter/TeamCrab/README.md

 make install install_pyc_prefix=/bin/SE_sim install_sh_prefix=/bin

-Here the install_pyc_prefix value is the directory into which the SESimulator_$(version) directory containing all the game pyc files will be placed.
+Here the install_pyc_prefix value is the directory into which the SESimulator_v$(version) directory containing all the game pyc files will be placed.
 The install_sh_prefix value is the directory into which the SESimulator script will be placed.
 Multiple versions of the game can be installed in this way.
 The --simv flag mentioned above can be used to access different versions of the game installed into the same directory.